walkermatt/aileenh.github.io/lets-get-started.md

 First we need to create the in_dir, out_dir and temp_dir.
 These can be any directory on your device e.g. c:\temp\loader\in_dir, c:\temp\loader\out_dir and c:\temp\loader\temp_dir

 Now we need to edit the config file.
-On the Desktop Module tab of the Portable GIS click on the 'Edit Config' button in the Loader Group.
+On the Desktop Module tab of the Portable GIS click on the 'Edit Config' button.

 ![alt text](http://aileenh.github.io/images/image4.JPG "Edit Loader Config")